Closing Your Above Ground Pool

-- Reinstall filter and reconnect all hoses.
-Make certain that clamps are tight, etc. To insure no leakage, apply silicone or use teflon tape on all connections and threads.
+- Reinstall the filter and reconnect all hoses.
+Make certain that clamps are tight, etc. To ensure no leakage, apply silicone, or use Teflon tape on all connections and threads.

 After your pool has been filled and the water circulated for at least 24 hours, bring in a pint-size sample of pool water taken at least 18 inches below the surface for a free water analysis.
 Regardless of the type of sanitizer you are using, all pool water should first be balanced, based on water test results.

 Free Water Test